 If the customer approves the design of these internal pages, we will start to customize the design for mobile devices and tablets.
 This is a fairly simply task as the overall style of the product has already been established and approved by the customer.
 However, more minor things should be evaluated at this stage, such as the look of the menu when it’s closed and which blocks should be shown in full or should be substituted by sliders.
 The behavior of forms and text blocks on the page must be thought over carefully.
 If the time to create an adaptive design isn’t taken, the final project will not look professional to users that use multiple devices.

 As the customer checks the final designs of the product pages, our team has time to prepare the resources needed after product launch.
 When designing an application, all of the icons and pictures must be adjusted to fit the platform being used and colors and font sizes for various screens should be described.

 For web projects, a mock up with all of these elements, including color palettes, fonts, and vector icons should be provided to the customer.
 This will be necessary for future developers to familiarize themselves with the project’s style and design quickly and easily.

-After all of the hard work has been done, the final product is launched and our customers can revel in the celebrations!
+After all of the hard work has been done, after you’ve taken the 6 steps of the design process, the final product is launched and our customers can revel in the celebrations!